 Do they treat links and collections of links that they find on more than one page of a site differently than links and collections of links only on one page?
 If they find more than one group of links on a page that contain many of the same links, though at the top and bottom of the page, how might they treat those links?

-I came across a patent filing from Microsoft from last summer that explored many of these topics, as well as others.
+I came across a patent filing from Microsoft from last summer that explored the concept of linking structure.
 It hadn’t drawn much attention, so I decided to take a closer look at it here.

 Segmentation and Link Blocks